{{brizy_dc_image_alt imageSrc=

 1 Day Kigali City Tour, Rwanda is a small, landlocked country in East-Central Africa, often referred to as the “Land of a Thousand Hills” because of its breathtakingly hilly and green landscapes.
-It is bordered by 3 countries and these include Uganda, Tanzania, Burundi, and the Democratic Republic of the Congo.
+It is bordered by four countries, including Uganda, Tanzania, Burundi, and the Democratic Republic of the Congo.
 Rwanda is known for its remarkable progress and development since the 1994 genocide, becoming one of Africa’s safest, cleanest and most rapidly developing nations.
 Kigali, the capital and largest city of Rwanda, is the nation’s economic, political, and cultural hub.
-The capital is centrally located making it accessible to all parts of the country.
+The capital is centrally located, making it accessible to all parts of the country.
 Kigali city is renowned for its cleanliness, orderly development, and vibrant urban life.
 The official languages spoken in Rwanda are Kinyarwanda (A national language), English, French, and Swahili (East African), and the local currency is the Rwandan Franc (RWF).
 The country places a strong emphasis on Hospitality, environmental conservation and is famous for its mountain gorillas in Volcanoes National Park in the North of the country

 Kigali Genocide Memorial (Gisozi)